fotomash/zanalytics-quant/docs/architecture.md

 MCP2 brokers `/exec` commands from external clients to the Django API.
 It handles authentication, forwards requests, and mediates approvals for operations that modify state.

-## Redis and Postgres Topology
+## Redis, Kafka, and Postgres Topology

-Redis provides the in-memory event bus and cache for ticks, bars, and ephemeral session data.
-Postgres stores durable records such as positions, journal entries, and enrichment results.
-Django connects to both stores, while the MT5 bridge publishes market data into Redis.
+Redis still provides the in-memory event bus and cache for ticks, bars, and other ephemeral session data.
+Kafka now backs the durable, replayable journal stream used for historical recovery and cross-service analytics.
+Postgres stores long-lived records such as positions, journal entries, and enrichment results.
+Django consumes from both Redis and Kafka, while the MT5 bridge publishes market data into Redis for low-latency dashboards and into Kafka for durability.

-## Future Multi-Stream Plans
+## Multi-Stream Architecture

-Today all realtime data flows through Redis.
-A future phase will add a Kafka stream alongside Redis, allowing replayable journals and multi-source analytics.
-MCP2 will coordinate across these streams to support concurrent data feeds and smoother failover.
+The platform has moved beyond the single Redis stream.
+Real-time data is written to Redis for fast reads while Kafka captures the same events for replay and downstream processing.
+MCP2 coordinates across these streams to support concurrent feeds and smoother failover.
+See [architecture_pulse_streaming.md](architecture_pulse_streaming.md) for a deeper dive into the dual-stream model.